mayukhibnul-sudo/Flag-Triggered-Switching/README.md

 ## Presenting

 The default view scrolls top to bottom.
-For slides, open the notebook in `marimo edit`, switch the layout to **Slides** in the app view, and save; marimo stores the layout alongside the notebook, and `marimo run decoderSwitch.py` then presents it as slides.
+For slides, open the notebook in `uv run marimo edit`, switch the layout to **Slides** in the app view, and save;
+marimo stores the layout alongside the notebook, and `uv run marimo run decoderSwitch.py` then presents it as slides.
 Commit the layout file so the slides travel with the code.

 ---